-If you believe that a member firm, financial professional or other firm employee has treated you, as a customer, unfairly:
+If you believe that a sales person, brokerage firm or other industry professional has treated you unfairly...

-Contact the Member Firm First
+Contact the Firm First

-- Immediately question your financial professional about any transaction that you do not understand or did not authorize. - 2.
-If you are not satisfied with your financial professional's response, contact the member firm's branch manager or compliance department.
-If you lost money or there was an unauthorized trade made in your account, you should complain to the firm in writing.
-Retain copies of your letter and of all other related correspondence with the member firm. - 3.
-If you are not satisfied with the firm's response, you can submit a complaint to FINRA.
+- Immediately question your broker about any transaction that you do not understand or did not authorize with your broker. - 2.
+If you are not satisfied with your broker's response, contact the firm's branch manager or compliance department.
+If you lost money or there was an unauthorized trade made in your account, you should complain in writing.
+Retain copies of your letter and of all other related correspondence with the brokerage firm. - If you are still not satisfied with the firm's response, you can send a complaint to FINRA.